miloszmisiek/ci-pp4-one_team/README.md

 ![Footer Photo](documentation/features/footer.png)

 Footer is structured with:
-- **Logo** to the left (not-redirect to home page)
+- **Logo** to the left (not-redirect to the home page)
 - **Contact** information to the OneTeam owners (dummy data at the moment)
 - **Copyright** section for the creator with links

-Footer was designed to contain neccessery contact information related to the app and to be easily identified.
+Footer was designed to contain necessary contact information related to the app and to be easily identified.

 [Back to contents](#contents)